Germany finds two more African swine fever cases in wild boar | Headlines

 Germany finds two more African swine fever cases in wild boar

-Two more cases of African swine fever (ASF) have been confirmed in wild boars in the eastern German state of Brandenburg, Germany’s federal agriculture ministry said on Thursday.
+Two more cases of African swine fever (ASF) have been confirmed in wild boars in the eastern German state of Brandenburg, the federal agriculture ministry said on Thursday.

 The new discoveries bring the total number of confirmed cases to 40 since the first one on Sept.
-10. All were in wild animals with no farm pigs affected, the ministry said.
+10. All were in wild animals, with no farm pigs affected, the ministry said.
 The latest cases, confirmed by Germany's Friedrich-Loeffler scientific institute, were found in the area of the first discoveries, the ministry said.
-A case had also been found on Wednesday in a new area about 60 kilometres away from the first.
+A case was also found on Wednesday in a new area about 60 kilometres away from the first.

 The disease is not dangerous to humans but it is fatal to pigs and a massive outbreak in China, the world's biggest pork producer, and elsewhere in Asia led to massive changes in global pork trade flows.
-The state government of Brandenburg said separately it is searching intensively for dead wild boars in both areas where the disease has been confirmed, with teams working in fields and woods and aircraft drones also being used.
+The state government of Brandenburg said separately it was searching intensively for dead wild boars in both areas where the disease has been confirmed, with teams working in fields and woods and aircraft drones also being used to assess the extent of the disease's spread.

 ALSO READ